mark-antal-csizmadia/mark-antal-csizmadia/README.md

 # 🙌 Hello there!

-I am _Márk Antal Csizmadia_, a software engineer at [Ecobloom AB](https://ecobloom.se/) in Stockholm, Sweden.
-I am also pursuing a Master of Science degree in Machine Learning at [KTH Royal Institute of Technology](https://www.kth.se/en) in Stockholm, Sweden, and I graduated in 2020 from the [University of Manchester](https://www.manchester.ac.uk/) with a Bachelor of Engineering in Electronic Engineering.
+I am _Márk Antal Csizmadia_, a software engineer at [Ecobloom](https://ecobloom.se/) in Stockholm, Sweden, and a Master of Science degree in Machine Learning at [KTH Royal Institute of Technology](https://www.kth.se/en) in Stockholm, Sweden.
+I graduated in 2020 from the [University of Manchester](https://www.manchester.ac.uk/) with a Bachelor of Engineering in Electronic Engineering.

 My goal is to use my knowledge of machine learning, deep learning, and electronics to work on solving exciting problems and to positively influence our future.
 While doing so, I enjoy learning new technologies and tools, and getting to know like-minded, motivated people on the way.